jonsploder/AngularShake/README.md

 # AngularShake
-Shake detection in Angular, modified for Angular and cleaned from https://github.com/alexgibson/shake.js/
+Device shaking detection in Angular, modified for Angular and cleaned from https://github.com/alexgibson/shake.js/

 Usage: